acritelli/rucksack/doc/tutorial.md

 # Rucksack Tutorial

 This tutorial is designed to get you up and running with Rucksack.
 It assumes that you've already got Rucksack installed.
-If it's not installed yet, head over to the [README](../README.md) and install it before proceeding.
+If it's not installed yet, head over to the [README](../README.md) and install it before proceeding (or just run `pip install rucksack`).

 By the end of this tutorial, you will understand how to write a Rucksack config file.